Master STAPS

 Physical preparation and reathletization course (ppr)

-The aim of the PPR course is to qualify future managers in physical preparation for the federal and private sectors.
+The aim of the PPR course is to qualify future physical preparation managers for the federal and private sectors.
 The diploma holder is responsible for the design, management, implementation and assessment of physical preparation intervention programs, based both on shared experience in the field and on multi-disciplinary scientific approaches in line with current technological developments.

 Science and Techniques of Psychological Preparation and Coaching course (PsyCoach)